This page contains affiliate links. Please read our disclosure for more info.

-The Kecak performance takes place every Monday night at 7 pm at the temple in Junjungan village on Jalan Tirta Tawar.
+The Kecak performance takes place every Monday night at 7pm at the temple in Junjungan village on Jalan Tirta Tawar.

 6) Rent a Motorbike

 You could walk or cycle, but it’s much cooler on the back of a bike.
-It’s cheap too—just 50,000 IDR ($3.70) a day, and you don’t need to leave a deposit or show a licence.
+It’s cheap too—from just 120,000 IDR ($7.90) a day, and you don’t need to leave a deposit or show a licence.

 The traffic in Ubud can be crazy, so if you are a beginner, practice on the quieter streets outside town, and ask someone to show you the basics.